-Always get a receipt for payment, whether you are submitting payment to the court clerk or to the parent directly.
-Do not ever pay cash.
-You bear the burden of proving payment, and if the other parent claims you are in arrears, you must prove otherwise.
+Don't pay in cash and always get a receipt for payment, whether you are submitting payment to the court clerk or to the parent directly.
+Remember that you bear the burden of proving payment, and if the other parent claims you are in arrears, you must prove otherwise.

-If you did pay in cash and do not have receipts, you need to prove that you made the payments; otherwise, the custodial parent can sue you for arrearages.
-Any evidence you can come up with that you did in fact make the payments should be presented to the court.
-Witnesses, bank records showing direct deposit to the custodial parent, and letters or documents where there is an admission of receiving the payments are all good pieces of evidence to prove payment.
+If you paid in cash and don't have receipts, you need to prove that you made the payments; otherwise, the custodial parent can sue you for arrearages.
+Witnesses, bank records showing direct deposit to the custodial parent, and letters or documents where there's an admission of receiving the payments are all good pieces of evidence to prove that you paid child support.

-Generally, no. Because joint legal custody means that both parents have authority to make decisions on the child's behalf, but does not affect the financial obligations, it has no effect on child support.
-Joint physical custody still carries enforcement of child support from the higher income parent to the lower income parent.
-This is usually determined by a sliding scale according to how much time each parent spends with the child.
-Unlike joint legal custody, both parents provide for the child in joint physical custody, and so, the child support obligations may be less.
-Regardless, the financial support to the child is the same or higher than with sole custody.
+Generally, no. Joint legal custody means that both parents have authority to make decisions on the child's behalf, but doesn't affect financial obligations, so it has no effect on child support.
+Joint physical custody still carries enforcement of child support from the higher income parent to the lower income parent, and is usually determined by a sliding scale according to how much time each parent spends with the child.

 Yes.
-Be sure not to confuse child support obligations with custody and visitation.
-They are two separate legal issues.
-If you have visitation rights and your ex-spouse is keeping you from them, you need to petition the court to enforce your visitation rights.
-That being said, every parent has an obligation to support his or her children.
-Keeping your children from seeing you is not an excuse for you to not pay the court ordered child support.
-Remember, it is what the court has ordered you to do, and not following the order could subject you to jail time.
-If the custodial parent disappears with your child for any lengthy period of time, the court may rule that you temporarily are excused from paying child support.
-Just remember, that if your ex-spouse is interfering with your visitation rights, this does not affect your legal obligation to pay child support.
-The proper remedy is to keep paying child support and have the court enforce your visitation rights.
+Be sure not to confuse child support obligations with custody and visitation, which are separate legal issues.
+If you have visitation rights and your ex is keeping you from your child, you need to petition the court to enforce your visitation rights.
+That being said, every parent has an obligation to support his or her children, so being kept away from your children is not an excuse to not pay court-ordered child support.
+With that being said, if the custodial parent disappears with your child for any lengthy period of time, the court may rule that you're temporarily excused from paying child support.
+But, the proper course of action is to keep paying child support and have the court enforce your visitation rights.